HedgehogDevelopment/HedgehogDevelopment.github.io/razl/advancedscript.markdown

 	Get-RazlChildItems -Connection $connection -ParentItemID "{110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9}"

 #### Get-RazlField
-The Get-RazlField Cmdlet gets a FieldData object for a field on an Item on the Sitecore server.
+The Get-RazlField cCmdlet gets a FieldData object for a field on an Item on the Sitecore server.

 Summary of parameters:
 - **-Connection** [Required] - A Razl connection to the Sitecore server.
+- **-FieldId** [Required] - The Field ID to retrieve.
 - **-ItemID** [Required] - The ItemID to get the field for.
-- **-FieldId** [Required] - The Field ID to retrieve.
 - **-LanguageId** [Optional] - The Language for the field.
 - **-VersionNum** [Optional] - The Version for the field.

-The Cmdlet returns a FieldData object.
+The cmdlet returns a FieldData object.
 The FieldData object has the following properties:

 - **Blob** - Boolean indicating if the field is a blob field.
 The blob value must be retrieved using Get-RazlFieldBlob.
 - **Id** - ID of the field.